Coinbase Review 2026

 - Add your phone number for SMS verification (required for account recovery)

-In my experience, the initial registration takes about 2-3 minutes.
+The initial registration takes about 2-3 minutes.
 Make sure to use an email address you have long-term access to, as this becomes your primary account identifier.

 Step 2: Complete Verification (KYC)